energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 * **Members**: R. John Anderson (Rob), Adivate.net (a division of Discovery Productions, Inc.)
 * **Code Repositories**: https://github.com/Rjrunner44/
 * **Website**: https://adivate.net
 * **Team's Experience**: 25+ Years dev & entrepreneur, primarily asp.net, SQL based systems.
 Education: B.S.
 Physics.
-My speciality is really data abstraction, modeling and API development.
+My specialty is data abstraction, modeling and API development.
 I'm not an expert in cryptos, IOT, EW, or AI/OCEAN.
 I'm more of a jack of all trades full stack system integrator and architecture guy.

 Most recent: Founded, developed, managed and sold an E-Commerce business.
 Developed shopping cart platform based on asp.net/SQL.
 Our customers were other dotnet developers and corporations (we developed a platform they would customize, offered source code, etc.).
 Grew business to 10,000 customers and $5M sales, mostly small-mid size businesses, but we also had bigger clients (Crocs, McDonalds, PGA Tour, Ed Hardy, ZGallerie, etc...).
 Operation had 70 employees (20 US, 50 Philippines) and 40 developers working for me at the time I sold the business in 2012.
 I then took a few years off to decompress and focus on photography (https://rjohnanderson.photography).